This article may contain affiliate links. We get paid a small commission from your purchases. More Affiliate Policy

 By brewing the tea and placing a lid on the bucket, you will omit all air, and the resulting liquid will turn anaerobic.
 By far, the most used method and the one I use is the aerobic method.
 This is where you add a mechanical air pump designed for the aquatic industry to pump air into the compost tea.

-Step into the World of Compost Tea Gardening – Simplify Gardening we need to increase fertility.
+Step into the World of Compost Tea Gardening – Simplify Gardening We need to increase fertility.
 This will help us to get a better-looking garden.
 We need to look after the soil web life.
-Furthermore, compost tea increases the bacteria and microbes we would be adding when mulching with compost.
+Furthermore, compost tea increases the bacteria and microbes we would add when mulching with compost.

 Soil food web

 It is important to understand the soil food web.
 Because of the way we are trying to increase that very nature, by adding compost tea.
 What does all this have to do with better plants?
-By introducing a highly beneficial group of bacteria, fungi, protozoa, and nematodes, we are increasing the good life within the soil.
+By introducing a highly beneficial group of bacteria, fungi, protozoa, and nematodes, we increase the soil’s good life.

 How Long Should You Brew?